pbadler/forecasting-dynamics-course/assignments/forecast_evaluation_assignment.md

 You will adapt code from the [forecast evaluation lecture]({{ site.baseurl }}/lectures/forecast_evaluation) and from the lecture on Monte Carlo simulation of [prediction intervals]({{ site.baseurl }}/lectures/prediction_intervals_via_MC).
-We will work again with the Yellowstone bison data; you will compare the forecast accuracy of a time-series only model with a model that incorporates some climate data as well.
+We will work again with the Yellowstone bison data; you will compare the forecast accuracy of a "null" model with no climate data to a model that incorporates some climate data.

 ### Preliminary steps